NA to resume debate on expulsion of French envoy on Friday

 The resolution, after a voice vote, was declared by NA Speaker Asad Qaiser as approved by the parliament, amid loud chants of objection by the Opposition.

 "You have presented the resolution.
-We will debate on it and return," Abbasi said.
+We will debate and include the additional provisions it should have and put them before you, so that the House passes an agreed upon resolution," Abbasi said.

-He called for the formation of a committee which has representation from the entire parliament to discuss the matter of the French envoy's expulsion.

-"Give us an hour.
-We will come back with a resolution," said the PML-N leader.
+He also said that the "whole House" should be considered the committee to debate the French envoy's expulsion.
+"There is no need for a special committee," he said, adding: "It should be a committee of the whole House."

+Abbasi added that for the past three years, parliament had been left in a crippled state and was turned into a den where nothing but abuses are hurled, remarks which were ordered expunged by the speaker.

-In an unfortunate turn of events, a heated exchange also took place amid the session between Abbasi and the Speaker.
+Later, in an unfortunate turn of events, a heated exchange took place between Abbasi and the speaker.
+It followed briefly after the resolution for the formation of a committee was declared accepted by the speaker.

-Abbasi had approached the Speaker's rostrum to have a word with him when all of a sudden he was heard saying: "Have you no shame?"

 As things intensified, Abbasi added: "I will take off my shoe and hit you."

 "I too will do such a thing then.
-Please stay within your limits," the Speaker said to Abbasi.
+Please stay within your limits," the speaker said to Abbasi, asking him to return to his seat.

-The Speaker then told Abbasi to return to his seat and continue his address there.

 Meanwhile, Maulana Asad Mehmood of JUI-F regretted that the "Opposition was not taken into confidence" over the resolution.